To detect prying eyes in the sky, Dedrone raises $15 million

 Investors in San Francisco-based Dedrone included Cisco Executive Chairman John Chambers, and Felicis Ventures, which led the round.
 The founder and Managing Director of Felicis Ventures, Aydin Senkut, said the deal represents the largest check his firm has cut in a single round to-date.

 Dedrone works with physical security companies to set up sensors, cameras and RF scanners on the ground and on rooftops at a given venue.
-Its technology has been used to monitor data centers, sports stadiums and the homes of high net-worth individuals and political figures.
-Its drone security product has only been available on the market for one year, but the company recently surpassed 200 installations, according to CEO Jorg Lamprecht.
+Its technology has been used to monitor the skies over data centers, sports stadiums and the homes of high net-worth individuals and political figures.
+The company’s drone security product has only been available on the market for one year, but the company recently surpassed 200 installations, according to CEO Jorg Lamprecht.

+The CEO said he loves the positive promise of unmanned aerial systems, which can produce beautiful aerial photography, enable hyper-convenient deliveries, and all frequent inspections of tall structures without putting workers on shaky scaffolding.
+But he also noted drones carry the risk of aerial espionage, contraband or drug smuggling across borders, and amateur accidents.

 Dedrone can set up around cities where major events are scheduled, so the company often works with federal and city governments to monitor airspace.
-It was used to detect drones, for example, over Davos, and two presidential debates.
+Its technology was used to detect drones, for example, over Davos, and two presidential debates.

 0